 State and federal legislation limit how long certain criminal history can appear on a background check.
 As a result, it may be useful for someone to conduct a “do it yourself” background check on themselves every few years, as the information revealed in a screening is subject to change.

-For example, the Fair Credit Reporting Act, a group of federal regulations, prevents background checks from including certain records that are older than 7 or 10 years old.
+For example, the Fair Credit Reporting Act,14 a group of federal regulations, prevents background checks from including certain records that are older than 7 or 10 years old.
 These limited records include:

 However, many US states have additional regulations, on top of these federal laws.
 When conducting a “do it yourself” background check, it is essential to learn these state differences in regulations.

 For example, in Tennessee, any type of criminal record can be included in a background check, even if it is only an infraction or misdemeanor.
-Therefore, even if someone was convicted with a misdemeanor from 30 years ago, it may still appear on a background check in Tennessee.
+Therefore, even if someone was convicted of a misdemeanor 30 years ago, it may still appear on a records check in Tennessee.
 Even more so, potential employers can use this information to deny individuals employment.
 Currently, there are now laws in Tennessee to prevent employers from using dated records against job applicants in the hiring process.

 There are some best practices to follow when conducting a criminal background check on yourself.